+Box and Whisker

 Box and whisker charts are useful for quickly comparing distributions between several sets of data, for example comparing a series of medical trial results or students’ test scores.
 The chart consists of two parts: the main body called the box, and the vertical lines coming out of the box called whiskers.
 The first quartile forms the bottom of the box and the third quartile forms the top.

 In addition to showing the median, first and third quartiles, and the maximum and minimum values, Box and Whisker by MAQ Software displays the mean, standard deviation, and quartile deviation.